AccelerationNet/function-cache/README.md

 A function that will remove all cached results from the cache

+#### clear-cache-partial-arguments

+This function will go through the cached-results removing keys that partially match the to-match list.

+This is used to clear the cache of shared? caches, but is also useful in other cases, where we need to clear cache for some subset of the arguments (eg: a cached funcall might wish to clear the cache of a specific funcalled function).

+Matches arguments for those provided.
+Anything not provided is considered function-cache:dont-care.
+Anything specified as function-cache:dont-care is not used to determine if there is a match

+uses partial-argument-match? to determine if the key should be removed

+#### partial-argument-match?
+Trys to see if the cache-key matches the to-match partial key passed in.

+The basic implementation is to go through the cache-keys and match in order, skipping to-match component that is function-cache:dont-care

 ### compute-cache-key, defcached-hashkey

 Compute-cache-key, takes a cache and a list of arguments and turns